Tavistock and Portman NHS Foundation Trust: Services

 The Trust provides clinical services for children and families, young people and adults.
 It also provides multi-disciplinary training and education.
 These programmes include core professional training, for example in psychiatry, psychology, social work and advanced psychotherapy training, as well as applied programmes for anyone working in the mental health or social care workforce.

-Since 2010, the clinical work of the Trust has diversified with new services such as the Family Drug and Alcohol Court in Milton Keynes and the City and Hackney community psychotherapy service.
+Since 2010, the clinical work of the Trust has diversified, with new services, such as the Family Drug and Alcohol Court in Milton Keynes, and the City and Hackney community psychotherapy service.

 It is the largest provider of transgender services in England, but funding for the service has not kept pace with demand.
 In August 2019, 5,717 people were on the waiting list for a first appointment, and average waiting time was about two years.
 The Gender Identity Development Service (GIDS) at the Tavistock Centre has come under scrutiny due to reports that concerns over children's welfare were "shut down".
-The Tavistock and Portman NHS Trust defended their practices.
-In July 2022, following criticism in the interim report by Dr Hilary Cass, it was announced that this service would be discontinued and replaced with regional clinics providing a more "holistic" approach.
+The Tavistock and Portman NHS Trust have defended their practices.
+In July 2022, following criticism in the interim report by Hilary Cass, it was announced that this service would be discontinued, and replaced with regional clinics providing a more "holistic" approach.
+It was set to close at the end of March 2024.

-In February 2023 BBC journalist Hannah Barnes released a book called Time to Think: The Inside Story of the Collapse of the Tavistock's Gender Service for Children.
-Barnes describes the premise saying, "I wanted to write a definitive record of what happened [at GIDS] because there needs to be one."
+In February 2023, BBC journalist Hannah Barnes' book, Time to Think: The Inside Story of the Collapse of the Tavistock's Gender Service for Children was published.
+Barnes describes the premise of the book by saying, "I wanted to write a definitive record of what happened [at GIDS] because there needs to be one."

 Performance

-It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
-At that time it had 449 full-time equivalent staff and a sickness absence rate of 0.92%.
+The Tavistock was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
+At that time, it had 449 full-time equivalent staff, and a sickness absence rate of 0.92%.
 84% of staff recommend it as a place for treatment and 73% recommended it as a place to work.

-The Trust borrowed £58 million in 2016 which it intends to repay by selling its current sites.
+The Trust borrowed £58 million in 2016, which it intends to repay by selling its current sites.

+Discrimination claim

+The Tavistock has been accused of forcing racist ideology on students, with lectures such as "Whiteness - A Problem of Our Time", and in 2022 a claim against the Trust for discrimination on the basis of race and religion was commenced.